A MUST VISIT DESTINATION FOR YOUNG AND OLD

 IMPORTANT INFORMATION REGARDING MINOR CHILDREN

-• Electricity is available at most of the campsites.
-Remember extension leads and multi plugs.
+Electricity is available at most of the campsites.
+Remember long extension leads and multi plugs.

-• Portable braai are welcome in the communal braai area.
+Consider bringing a portable braai to be used in the communal braai area.

 FUEL STOPS EN-ROUTE